haflachrisso/OfficeController/README.md

 # OfficeController

-A small embedded controller project by Christian Nick Rasmussen.
+A small, embedded controller project by Christian Nick Rasmussen.
 Project started on 2021/01/11

 The premise is an embedded controller for an office environment, where temperature and sound level is monitered.